Darren-project/obsidian-kv/README.md

 kv.entries()
 ```

+## The server URL
+The server is used to transmit kv updates to other clients

 ## Support

 If you encounter any issues or have any questions about this plugin, please open an issue on the GitHub repository.